Learning disability nurse

 Professional development

 As a newly registered learning disability nurse, you will usually have the opportunity to take part in a period of preceptorship.
-This transition phase is designed to help you further develop your practice and gain in confidence.
-It covers fundamental competencies in patient care as well as broad skills in leadership, management, teaching and communication.
+This transition phase is designed to offer support in transferring your knowledge into everyday practice and helping you to gain in confidence.
+It covers fundamental competencies in patient care as well as broad skills in leadership, management, teaching and communication and should help you to identify your continuing professional development needs.

 In Scotland, all newly qualified nurses are entitled to participate in Flying Start NHS.
 This is a personal development programme aimed at building your confidence and supporting your learning in your first year of practice.